mirror/dd-wrt/src/router/python/Doc/howto/regex.rst

 Splitting Strings
 -----------------

-The :meth:`~re.pattern.split` method of a pattern splits a string apart wherever the RE matches, returning a list of the pieces.
+The :meth:`~re.Pattern.split` method of a pattern splits a string apart wherever the RE matches, returning a list of the pieces.
 It's similar to the :meth:`~str.split` method of strings but provides much more generality in the delimiters that you can split by; string :meth:`!split` only supports splitting by